We are going to Kathmandu & are wanting to know about trekking to Everest Basecamp. Can anyone help?

 Human nature is planet-wide so no-one can give you absolute assurances.
 Getting that rider out of the way, I found the Nepalese to be amongst the most honest, least covetous and most courteous of all the peoples I have met anywhere.
 You should worry a lot more in Europe, the Americas or Australia.
 Just take the standard precautions.
 And how can you not take camera to Nepal?
-I took my Leica M9 and I'm so glad I did! about 6 years ago
+I took my Leica M9 and I'm so glad I did! over 6 years ago

 Well, at 12.30 in the morning, not all that much.
 A taxi to and from the airport will take 40 minutes and cost around $50 each way.
 Unless you want to go to a nightclub (and I don't know any myself), you will be stuck in a quiet city).
 Have a sleep. about 6 years ago